-So why do NJ sports betting sites need this information?
+Why do sports betting sites need this information?
 Simply put, it's part of the rules and regulations of financial institutions, of which casinos and sportsbooks are considered and overseen as financial institutions.
-So they have to abide by the Bank Secrecy Act and the Patriot Act.
+They have to abide by the Bank Secrecy Act and the Patriot Act.
 The New Jersey Division Of Gaming Enforcement exists to protect the public from any criminal influence, doing what it takes to hold New Jersey's sportsbooks to a high standard to keep the industry legitimate.

 Online sports betting sites are subject to the same money laundering laws as banks are in the United States, and have to make sure to have a record of every player's name, address, and Social Security number in the event of questionable money laundering tactics.
 It's not only for the protection of the online sportsbook, but it's for your protection as well.

 Online Sportsbooks' Social Security Protection Measures